CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+// the output will as following:
+10
+undefined
+and it will return Refrence error because y is block variable and we tried to use it out of the block so it will be undefined,whereas x is a global variable and it is seen either inside or outside the block

 ## Question 3